MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

     ![visual studio configuration for ucm](images/ucmtcpci-vs.png)

--  Decide whether the client driver will support:
+-  Decide whether the client driver will support alerts.
-    -   Alerts
-    -   TBD

 - Your port controller is not required to be TCPCI-compliant.
 The interface captures the capabilities of any Type-C port controller.
 Writing a UcmTcpciCx client driver for hardware that is not TCPCI-compliant simply involves mapping the meanings of registers and commands in the TCPCI specification to those of the hardware.